2018 MAAC Basketball Championships Quick Links

 After finishing fourth in the country in scoring defense last season, John Dunne's squad is back among the nation's best in the category this year.
 The Peacocks are again at the forefront of the MAAC defensively, as Dunne's teams have been for the past four seasons, dating back to 2013-14.
 Again, Saint Peter's finished the regular season as the top team in conference in scoring defense and field goal percentage defense.

 Samuel Idowu ranks in scoring (24th), in rebounding (14th), field goal percentage (12th), free throw percentage (7th), in blocked shots (third), and in defensive rebounding (12th).
 Nick Griffin ranks in scoring (16th), and three-point field goals made (ninth).
 Taylor ranks in rebounding (14th), and free throw percentage (13th).
 Elijah Gonzales ranks in assists (11th), in steals (sixth), and assists to turnover ratio (seventh).
 Davauhnte Turner ranks in scoring (26th).

-Head coach John Dunne (151) is currently tied for second with Ted Fiore on the Saint Peter's men's basketball all-time wins' list, trailing only Don Kennedy (323).
+Head coach John Dunne won his 152nd career game on March 1 against Monmouth, moving him into second place on the Saint Peter's men's basketball all-time wins' list, trailing only Don Kennedy (323).